HusenjanDev/Quartz/content/Documents/0016 Onboarding Microsoft Defender To 1000 Devices.md

 created: 2025-10-15
 modified: 2025-10-15
 description: "In this article I'll go through the steps that I took to onboard Microsoft Defender to 1500 devices from Cortex XDR."
-keywords: ["Microsoft 365", "Enrolling Widnows Device Into Microsoft Intune"]
+keywords: ["Microsoft Defender", "Microsoft Defender for Endpoint", "Onboarding Microsoft Defender to 1000 Devices"]
 tags: ["Microsoft Intune", "Microsoft Defender", "Cortex XDR"]
 draft: false
 ---